ilios/user-guide/dashboard/search.md

 To perform the full search (which we will do in this example), press the "Enter" key on the keyboard to perform the search.

 ## Search Results

-The results of running a search are demonstrated below.
+The results of running a search for "brain" are demonstrated below.
 ![search results](../images/global_search/global_search_results.png)

 ## Show More